 What form of I.D. is required?

-You have several options: A Current Driver’s License, State issued I.D., Any valid passport, Government issued Driver’s License or I.D. from another country or an Permanent Resident Card or a Matricula Consular.
+You have several options: A Current NON EXPIRED Driver’s License, State issued I.D., a valid passport, a government issued Driver’s License or I.D. from another country, a U.S. certificate of naturalization or an Permanent Resident Card or a valid Matricula Consular.

 How old do I have to be to get married?